eikekoehn/eikekoehn.github.io/_pages/mhw_research.md

   <figcaption>Figure 1: Sketch of the MHW definition following Hobday et al. (2016, 2018).
 Marine heatwaves (MHWs) and marine coldspells (MCS) are defined as instances where the temperature leaves the "normal" variability range, defined by the 90th and 10th percentile of the seasonally varying temperature distribution.
 Hence, the temperature deviates more than one $\varepsilon_{p90}$ ($\varepsilon_{p10}$) from the climatological value.
 Hobday et al. (2018) proposed to categorize the MHWs by their maximum temperature anomaly expressed in terms of multiples of $\varepsilon$ (indicated by the different intensities of oranges/purples).
 In this example, the synthetic temperature time series is created as an AR(1) process, using a temporal autocorrelation of 0.99 and noise from the standard normal distribution, that is subsequently smoothed with a 15-day boxcar kernel.</figcaption>
 </figure>

-In my research, I try to overcome this knowledge gap and extend the view on MHWs beyond the sea surface.
+In my research, I try to fill this knowledge gap and extend the view on MHWs beyond the sea surface.
 In [Köhn et al. (2024)](https://doi.org/10.1029/2023JC020063), I rely on data from high resolution regional ocean model simulations to analyze the vertical extent and vertical propagation behavior of MHWs in Eastern Pacific.
 I find that by moving into the subsurface MHWs can last significantly longer than diagnosed from SST data only.

 +++++++++++++ Page under construction (bibliography etc.) +++++++++++++